Refractory metals: Definition

-The artificial elements, being radioactive, are never considered to be part of the refractory metals, although technetium has a melting point of 2430 K or 2157 °C and rutherfordium is predicted to have melting point of 2400 K or 2100 °C.

 Properties

 Physical

-Refractory metals have high melting points, with tungsten and rhenium the highest of all elements, and the other's melting points only exceeded by osmium and iridium, and the sublimation of carbon.
+Refractory metals have high melting points, with tungsten and rhenium the highest of all elements, and the others' melting points exceeded only by osmium and iridium, and the sublimation of carbon.
 These high melting points define most of their applications.
 All the metals are body-centered cubic except rhenium which is hexagonal close-packed.
-Most physical properties of the elements in this group vary significantly because they are members of different groups.
+The physical properties of the refractory elements vary significantly because they are members of different groups of the periodic table.
+The hardness, high melting and boiling points, and high enthalpies of atomization of these metals arise from the partial occupation of the outer d subshell, allowing the d electrons to participate in metallic bonding.
+This gives stiff, highly stable bonds to neighboring atoms and a body-centered cubic crystal structure that resists deformation.
+Moving to the right in the periodic table, more d electrons increase this effect, but as the d subshell fills they are pulled by the higher nuclear charge into the atom's inert core, reducing their ability to delocalize to form bonds with neighbors.
+These opposing effects result in groups 5 through 7 exhibiting the most refractory properties.

 Creep resistance is a key property of the refractory metals.
 In metals, the starting of creep correlates with the melting point of the material; the creep in aluminium alloys starts at 200 °C, while for refractory metals temperatures above 1500 °C are necessary.
 This resistance against deformation at high temperatures makes the refractory metals suitable against strong forces at high temperature, for example in jet engines, or tools used during forging.